dancer1325/okhttp/docs/features/caching.md

 ## EventListener events

+* Cache Events
-Cache Events are exposed via the EventListener API.
-Typical scenarios are below.
+  * -- are exposed via the -- EventListener API
+  * typical scenarios
+    * cache hit
+    * cache miss
+    * conditional cache hit

 ### Cache Hit

+* TODO:
 In the ideal scenario the cache can fulfill the request without any conditional call to the network.
 This will skip the normal events such as DNS, connecting to the network, and downloading the response body.